Session 8: 1 & 2 Kings

 Blessed are you, Creator, Redeemer and Sustainer.

-In this session we will explore the books of 1 & 2 Samuel.
-It takes us to around 931BCE on the timeline and the end of that part of Israel's history where they were a united people under one King.
-Watch the video overviews of 1 & 2 Sameul and note down in your learning journal anything that strikes you.
+In this session we continue on our journey through the OT timeline by examining the books of 1 & 2 Kings.
+It takes us to around 597 BCE.
+Watch the video overview of 1 & 2 Kings and note down in your reflective learning journal anything that strikes you.

 You can find the Bibledex overviews of both books in the Resources section if you would like to watch them but this optional.

-Make notes of your thoughts for discussion in you tutorials.
+Make notes on your thoughts for discussion in your reflective learning journal.

 Spotlight on Doctrine